Dan J. Harkey

 Can the government legally confiscate your checking and savings accounts?

 Yes, confiscating your checking and savings account balances is possible for many hard-working families.
 The fact that you and your family took significant risks over many years to invest and accumulate substantial savings accounts does not create protections.
-The Dodd-Frank Act of 2010 has provisions to allow for the seizure or confiscation of private checking and savings accounts from private parties.
+The Dodd-Frank Act of 2010 includes provisions that allow for the seizure or confiscation of private checking and savings accounts from individuals.

 This confiscation process of private party assets is designed to protect insolvent giant banking corporations (Federal Reserve Banks), phony government (FDIC) insurance promises, Wall Street Corporate Investments, and the administrative State.
-The status quo is still well-seated and remains the goal.
+The status quo remains well-established and is the goal.

 The Dodd-Frank law from 2010 has provisions for a Bail-In in place of a Bail-Out in the event of bank defaults:

-A mechanism for any subsequent bank bail-out is now in place and ready to trigger immediately.
+A mechanism for any subsequent bank bailout is now in place and ready to trigger immediately.
 The government-backed bail-out of large banks and financial institutions that become insolvent and default for any reason will now be rewarded with a bail-in provision.
-The Federal Deposit Insurance Corporation (FDIC) will oversee what is referred to as an orderly liquidation of defaulting banks.
+The Federal Deposit Insurance Corporation (FDIC) will oversee the orderly liquidation of banks that default.

 An orderly liquidation of the insolvent bank(s) transfers wealth away from individual private parties onto the accounting books of the significant (defaulted) banking institutions.
-The depositor's checking and saving assets will be legally seized or legally frozen and swept (confiscated) to keep the defaulted banks solvent.
-Dodd-Frank allows the government to seize up to 50% or more of the account balances.
+The depositor's checking and savings assets will be legally seized or legally frozen and swept (confiscated) to keep the defaulted banks solvent.
+Dodd-Frank allows the government to seize up to 50% or more of an account's balance.

 Your safety deposit box contents may also be frozen and confiscated.
 The potential risk should serve as a reminder that keeping anything in a bank safety deposit box is a bad idea.
 At the same time, as a declaration of bank insolvency, bank stockholders will lose their stock equity.
 Stockholders of the banking corporations will lose their equity unless they are friends of the government (FOGs) and will expect to be bailed out, which is the usual case.
 Crony capitalism occurred from 2007 to 2008.
 It has not changed.

 In exchange for confiscating and losing the privilege of owning your hard-earned money in checking and savings accounts, private depositors may be given an equivalent number of shares (stocks) in otherwise insolvent banking entities.
 They are given draw rights in the future for a small percentage of the account balances not confiscated.
-The process would force the public to take an illusionary or phony future asset in exchange for the hope and promise of returning it for up to 30 years.
-A net present value calculator would prove that the depositor who has had his assets confiscated has been underwater from day one while waiting for up to 30 years.
+The process would force the public to accept an illusory or phony future asset in exchange for the hope and promise of receiving it back for up to 30 years.
+A net present value calculator would show that the depositor, whose assets have been confiscated, has been underwater from the beginning, waiting for up to 30 years.

 Poof, you may be driving to work listening to the morning news, and you hear something that does not sound real.
-You may listen over the radio that the government has lawfully stolen your checking and savings accounts.
-Leaving a portion of your savings and checking it in your bank account and making it available to you to withdraw will be designed to reduce rioting and social discord.
+You may have heard on the radio that the government has lawfully stolen your checking and savings accounts.
+Leaving a portion of your savings in your bank account and making it available for withdrawal will be designed to reduce rioting and social discord.

 Digital Currency System:

-The Federal Reserve is installing virtual currency to replace paper currency.
-Early adapters sell the replacement system as potentially beneficial for consumers without bank accounts.
+The Federal Reserve is exploring the use of virtual currency as a potential replacement for paper currency.
+Early adopters sell the replacement system as potentially beneficial for consumers without bank accounts.

 The benefits are guesswork and challenging to measure, but the downsides are significant.
 All forms of digital currency would be traceable, taxed, and manipulated to benefit preferred groups and political beneficiaries.

-Those non-compliant folks or political enemies could be locked out of the system temporarily or permanently.
+Those non-compliant individuals or political enemies could be temporarily or permanently barred from accessing the system.
 How would you like to make your rent or house payment, go to the grocery store and gas station, and discover that you have been locked out of the system?
-You may have credit cards as a backup.
+Could you consider having credit cards as a backup?
 Credit cards may also be frozen because the government controls credit card companies.

 A bail-in action by the government would be easier with a financial system of digital currency.

 Remember the phrase, You can take it to the bank.
 The catchy phrase means that a third-party source can verify something as accurate.
 The question is assumed to be reliably safe.
-Well, the new saying should be do-not-rely-on-receiving-your-money-back-if-you-deposit-it-in-the-bank.
+The new saying should be: Do not rely on receiving your money back if you deposit it in the bank.
 You are better off with your deposits held in small regional banks or, better yet, state-chartered credit unions.

 I have researched the above subjects through various data sources.
 There may be conflicts, especially with time and different data sources.

-In Part II, I will expand the conversation to include what actions the U.S. Government and large major financial institutions have taken that are harmful to checkers and savers who maintain balances in their chosen banks.
+In Part II, I will expand the conversation to include the actions taken by the U.S. Government and large financial institutions that are detrimental to checkers and savers who maintain balances in their chosen banks.